androexp3rt/react_compiler_in_browser/README.md

 ### `npm run launch`

-Runs the api powering the apps real time editing
+Runs the api powering the apps real time editing.\
 Open [http://localhost:8000](http://localhost:8000) to view it in your browser.

 ### `npm start`